fermyon/wasm-languages/webassembly-language-support.md

 - ❌ Not implemented
 - `N/A` Not applicable

-Spin, Fermyon Platform, Fermyon Cloud require [WASI](https://wasi.dev) support.
+Spin, Fermyon Platform and Fermyon Cloud require [WASI](https://wasi.dev) support.
 Any language that has a ✅ for WASI should be supported on the Fermyon Platform.
 The *Spin SDK* indicates that there is additional libraries available for Spin.

 >> If you are interested in contributing to this guide, head on over to [the GitHub repo](https://github.com/fermyon/wasm-languages).